rg13579/rg13579.github.io/_posts/2019-11-12-hello-world.md

 date: 2019-05-23 08:26:28 -0400
 categories: jekyll update
 ---
-Welcome to [Nodagi13579!]<br>If you saw this post, your blog has been successfully deployed.So enjoy the fun of writing now!
+Welcome to [NodajiClub!]<br>If you saw this post, your blog has been successfully deployed.So enjoy the fun of writing now!

 > [Hello EDB!]